Home of Blyth Spartans AFC

 profile image

 Tickets can be purchased online or on the day.
 Check website for full details.
 Mainly on street parking.
-Refreshments are available in the ground.
+Refreshments are available in the ground and adjoining club.
 Covered spectator accommodation including one grandstand with seats.
 Not far from the beach!
-Playing surface looks great.
+Excellent grass playing surface.

 profile image